-To request access to this preview feature, request help from Splunk Support.
+To request access to this preview feature for Splunk Cloud Platform, request help from Splunk Support.
 If you have a support contract, file a new case using the Splunk Support Portal at Support and Services.
 Otherwise, contact Splunk Customer Support.

 Preview features are provided by Splunk to you "as is" without any warranties, maintenance and support, or service level commitments.
 Splunk makes this preview feature available in its sole discretion and may discontinue it at any time.
 Use of preview features is subject to the Splunk General Terms.

 To protect your personal identifiable information (PII) and protected health information (PHI) data, and meet data privacy requirements, such as General Data Protection Regulation (GDPR) or other privacy regulations, you can use role-based field filtering in the Splunk platform to control which users can see your sensitive data.
 Role-based field filtering lets you limit access to confidential information for certain roles by redacting or obfuscating fields in events within searches.

 Field filters retain the event, but remove specific indexed or default fields from search results, or replace specific indexed or default field values at search time when those fields appear in the results.
 You can redact a specific field using a null value, which removes the field from the results of the search.
 Alternatively, you can redact the value of a specific field by replacing it with a custom string such as

 XXXX, or you can obfuscate the field value by replacing it with a hash using SHA-256 or SHA-512 (SHA-2 family) hash functions.